Telephone numbers in the Republic of Ireland: Non–geographic numbers (Freephone & Standard rate)

 Due to the COVID-19 crisis, several HSE numbers in the 1850 and 1890 ranges which were to be withdrawn on 1st Jan 2022 had their service deadline extended to 30 Nov 2023.
 This was to avoid disruption to essential health services during a time of high volumes of calls.
 They operated alongside the new numbers that replaced them but advertising of the expiring numbers ceased.
-Calls to these numbers were be charged on the same basis as calls to landlines or 0818 and included in call bundles.
+Calls to these numbers were charged on the same basis as calls to landlines or 0818 and included in call bundles.

 Freephone numbers are free to call from mobile handsets; however, the recipient can elect to refuse mobile–originated calls or choose to accept calls only from predefined geographical region(s).

 NB: 1800 can only be dialled from within Ireland.
-Numbers should never be printed or presented in the international format +353 1800 as these clash with working Dublin landline numbers in the 01 area +353 1 800 xxxx.
+Numbers should never be printed or presented in the international format +353 1800 as these numbers are unreachable.
+Dialing a number in this format would ordinarily reach a Dublin area number, however Comreg does not assign numbers in the 01 800 xxxx block for this reason.
 Alternative geographic numbers, or an 0818 number should be used instead, if international access is required.

 Following a 2019 review of non–geographic numbers Comreg decided to withdraw and close the 1850, 1890 and 076 number ranges by 1 January 2022.
 During the transition period, these ranges were geo–rated (charged as if they are geographical numbers).